Portfolio

 © 2026 Vahdettin Karataş.
 All rights reserved.

-ML systems, reporting & automation.
+Applied ML systems, APIs, and practical automation.